What to Eat during Your Tibet Trip?

 Dinner in Lhasa can be had in your hotel, since almost all offer restaurant facilities.
 There are also dozens of restaurants that cater to almost every taste, from western and Chinese restaurants to Indian, Nepalese, Sichuan, and other styles.
 You can also get good pizza, hotdogs, and burgers if you are missing the tastes of home.

 Around the region, you can normally find a good place to eat dinner, and it is a good idea to discuss dinner requirements with others in your party, so you can all arrange to eat together in the same place, and get to break bread with your fellow travelers.
 Your guide can normally recommend a good place to eat at any of the locations where you will spend the night.

-- Western Restaurants Near Barkhor Street in Lhasa
+- Top 10 Distinctive Restaurants in Barkhor Street

 - Are Indian dishes available in Lhasa?